tkarakai-gto/notes/docker_notes.md

 * node2: `docker node ls` - Should not work, only Managers can access the swarm
 * node1: `docker node update --role manager node1` - promote node2 to be a Manager.
 Do it for node3 too.
 * node1: `docker node ls` - Should list 2 nodes as Managers (node1 as "Leader", node2 as  "Reachable")
-* node1: `docker swarm join-token manager` - Displays the command to execut to join a node as a manager
+* node1: `docker swarm join-token manager` - Displays the command to execute to join a node as a manager
 * node3: Execute from the output of above: `docker swarm join --token ... node3` - Join directly as a Manager
 * node1: `docker node ls` - Should list all 3 as Managers.